+Last

+NAME:

 Please send this record to: REGISTRAR, Coahoma Junior College, Clarksdale, MS 38614 before the beginning of the semester or summer term when you plan to enroll.
 This report must be received before you register.

+First

+Middle

-NAME: \ Last First Middle HOME ADDRESS: City Zip Code Street & No. State DATE OF BIRTH: .
-SOCIAL SECURITY NO. Month Day Year SEX: \\F \\ M AGE: \\\\ MARRIED \\ YES \\ NO CLASSIFICATION \\ FRESHMAN \\ SOPHOMORE CHECK BELOW IF YOU HAD OR NOW HAVE ANY OF THE FOLLOWING AILMENTS Sore Throat \\\ Epilepsy Tuberculosis Bronchitis Kidney Infection \ Wear Back Brace \ Artificial Limb \\ Frequent Colds \\ Nervous Condition \ Chest Pains \ Diabetes \ Asthma Do you bleed excessively after List Medications to which you are now allergic: injury or tooth extraction? \\\ Yes \\\ No List any medications you are now taking and why?
-List Operations, if any: Immunizations: Small Pox vaccination within last five years \\\ Yes \\\ No Tetanus Toxoid within past year \\\ Yes \\\ No Address Telephone No. Name of Family Physician: \ Does student's health call for restricted exercise?
-If yes, why? \\\ Yes \\\ No Height: Weight:
+HOME ADDRESS: Street & No. City State Zip Code DATE OF BIRTH: SOCIALSI ECURITY NO Month Day Year SEX:FM AC GE:MARRIED YES NO CLASS SIFICATION FRESHMAN .
+SOPHOMORE CHECK B ELOW IF YOU HAD OR NOW HAVE A NY OF THE FOLLOWIN G AILMENTS Epilepsy Artificial Limb Diabetes Tuberculosis Frequent Colds Bron Nerv Kidney Infection Chest Pains Do you bleed excessinjury or tooth extr sively after eaction?
+Yes No st Medicatio ns to which y ou are now allergic: List any medication ns you are now taking and why?
+List Operations, if any: nall Pox vaccination v s Yes .
+No Tetanus Toxoid wit Name of Family Ph thin past year Yes ysician: No Address Telepl hone No. Does student's heal th call for restricted e exercise?
+If yes, why /?
+Yes No Height: Weigh t; HEALTH: In gen Excellent eral, what is the cond GoodFair ition of your health Other, Explain the campus nurse of (inister routine medications and trea DATE: SIGNA' TURE OF APPLICA ANT DATE: SIGNA' TURE OF PARENT ORGUARD IAN: tion of this form will be correct so that the ry that the informatio

-I hereby authorize the campus nurse of Coahoma Junior College to administer routine medications and treatments or to refer this student to a physician at his/her discretion.

-\\Other, Explain

-DATE: SIGNATURE OF APPLICANT

-\\\Fair

-HEALTH: In general, what is the condition of your health:

-\\Good

-DATE: \\\\\SIGNATURE OF PARENT OR GUARDIAN:

-NOTE: The completion of this form will be kept in the Registrar's Office.
-It is necessary that the information given on this form be correct so that the College Nurse can consider it valid.